jwarby/i18n-lint/README.md

 // ...snip...

 // Once stdin has finished...
-var errors = hslint(context, options, 'stdin');
+var errors = i18n-lint(context, options, 'stdin');
 ```

 This allows more meaningful output when the reporters print a filename.

 #### Options

-Options are passed as an object, as the second parameter to `hslint`.
+Options are passed as an object, as the second parameter to `i18n-lint`.

 ##### `templateDelimiters`
 ###### type: `Array`, default: `[]`